rhit-luox2/sinatra-lab-5/README.md

-# CSSE-490-lab-3
+# CSSE-490-lab-5

-Lab 3: Photo Processing App
+Lab 5: Security, Authentication, Authorization, and a SPA day for our TODO App

 ## Project Setup